It’s a classic scene.

 Double Decker Bus Tours brings an alternative to the traditional Sevier County trolley system.

-The website’s exclamation point heavy background explains this is not simply a transit system.
 Each bus comes complete with a real, live tour guide able to tell you things to do, where to eat, what attraction to see and much more.
 That’s right; it will be just like Siri given a corporeal form.

 The buses are authentic double deckers, brought over from the UK and repainted with advertisement for pancakes and such.
 It’s a hop on, hop off kind of affair, so if you take a break and visit one of the 14 locations spread over Sevierville, Pigeon Forge and Gatlinburg and then, quick as bob’s your uncle, hop on the next one … because the one you were on will be gone.